gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 is merely one instance.
 The rendering logic will be generalized to draw arbitrary game entities.
 Finally, we'll use the generic entity type to define map components - namely walls and floor tiles.

+By the end of this part, the game will look like this:
+{% image screenshot-end.png %}

 <!--more-->